-By way of preamble, I should like to remark on one thing I witnessed at the centre which has always haunted me, and which I do not describe in the essay.
-I was shown a video at the centre – I cannot remember the two bonobos in it and do not have my copy of Sue’s book Kanzi: The Ape at the Brink of the Human Mind to check – of two bonobos in a room.
-One had placed on his head a gorilla mask.
+One thing I witnessed at the centre, which is not in the essay but has haunted me since, was a video I was shown of two bonobos in a room.
+One had put a gorilla mask on his head.
 (The gorilla is a natural enemy of the bonobo.
 Gorillas are vegetarian, but aggressive nonetheless, especially with competitors over fruit-collection.)
-He was chasing his companion around the room, who was quite clearly ‘acting’ fear – or rather, overacting.
+He was chasing the other bonobo around the room, who was quite clearly ‘acting’ fear – or rather, overacting.
 Lest this analysis be doubted, after a minute or so of this, the first bonobo took off his mask, the second one put it on, and the chase resumed in the opposite direction.
 This form of playing, which requires the active suspension of disbelief, is the origins of drama itself.
 Of course, the bonobos do understand drama: they watched films at the centre.
 They would even select which films they watched from pictures on the spine of VHS tapes.
 The most common choice: the 1933 King Kong.
-(The more recent film was judged by Sue to be too disturbing.)
+(The more recent film was judged by Prof. Savage-Rumbaugh to be too disturbing.)

-I am pleased to be able to report that, despite the fact that the centre depended on funding from the US National Institutes for Child Health and Development which came to an end in 2003, not long after the essay came out the Iowa businessman Ted Townsend set up the Great Ape Trust (to which I was an initial donor) where all the apes from the centre now reside along with Sue.
+I am pleased to be able to report that, despite the fact that the centre depended on funding from the US National Institutes for Child Health and Development which came to an end in 2003, not long after this essay came out one of its readers, the Iowa businessman Ted Townsend, set up the Great Ape Trust (to which this writer was also an initial donor) where all the apes from the centre now reside along with Prof. Savage-Rumbaugh.

 WEEKEND NOVEMBER 24/NOVEMBER 25 2001